Aksheet10/MAC-CHANGER/README.md

 # MAC-CHANGER
-This is a mac changer for Linux
+This is a MAC CHANGER for Linux

 # REQUIREMENTS: